-* Phone number porting is complimentary for all regular Australian phone numbers.
+* Phone number porting is complimentary for all regular UK phone numbers.
 Once your number or numbers have been ported to your account, they can be assigned to a user.
 The first phone number that is assigned to each user is complimentary.
-Additional phone numbers will be billed at the standard rate of $11.00 (VAT included) for each number.
+Additional phone numbers will be billed at the standard rate of £XX.XX (VAT included) for each number.